fly-apps/nodejs-planetscale-read-replicas/README.md

 ![Screenshot](docs/img/planetscale_promote.png)

-11. Assuming you have a _Scaler_ or _Enterprise_ account you will be able to add addditional read-only regions.
+11. Assuming you have a _Scaler_, _Team_ or _Enterprise_ account you will be able to add addditional read-only regions.
 They can greatly improve the performance of your application, reducing the latency of reads from regions close to them.
 Click on the _main_ branch (the production one).
 You should see the option to _Add region_:

 ![Screenshot](docs/img/planetscale_add_region.png)